marcoverpas/PhD_Lectures_Macerata_2025/README.md

 In the preliminary drafts of his *General Theory*, Keynes makes an interesting, albeit unexpected, reference to the second volume of Marx's *Capital*.
 In that volume, published posthumously by Engels in 1885, Marx clarifies that there are two distinct forms of exchange or circulation of goods in a capitalist society: simple circulation (selling to buy) and capitalist circulation (buying to sell).

-In the first form, which characterises a pre-capitalist market - or what Hyman Minsky might have called a *village fair* - the ultimate goal is to exchange one use value for another.
+In the first form, which characterises a pre-capitalist market - or what Hyman Minsky might have called a *village fair* - the ultimate goal is to exchange one use-value for another.
 Money here serves solely as a facilitator of exchange.

 In the second form, the essence of capitalism is revealed: the capitalist or the firm purchases labour force and means of production to be used in the production process, the end result of which is products that are sold in the market.
 The ultimate goal here is not the acquisition of specific use-values, but the realisation of a monetary surplus.
 This is because capitalism is not merely a system of producing commodities by means of commodities (a reference, of course, to Piero Sraffa, 1960), but also, and more importantly, a system of producing *more money* by means of money - that is, a monetary system of production and accumulation.